Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Affine Weyl groups

 \subsection{Extended affine Weyl groups}

-The extended affine Weyl group is defined by $\Om_e=\Om_0\ltimes P$; it acts naturally on (the right) of $V$ and on $\alc(\cF)$ but the action is no longer faithful.
-If we denote by $\Pi$ the stabiliser of $A_0$ in $\Om_e$ then we have $\Om_e=\Pi\ltimes \Om$.
-Note that $\Pi$ permutes the weights that belongs to the closure of $A_0$.
-Further the group $\Pi$ is isomorphic to $P/Q$, hence abelian, and its action on $\Om$ is given by an automorphism of the Dynkin diagram; see Planches I--IX in \cite{bourbaki}.
+The extended affine Weyl group is defined by $W_e=W_0\ltimes P$; it acts naturally on the set of alcoves $\alc(\cF)$ but the action is no longer faithful.
+If we denote by $\Pi$ the stabiliser of $A_0$ in $W_e$ then we have $W_e=\Pi\ltimes W_a$.
+Note that $\Pi$ permutes the weight that belong to the closure of $A_0$.
+Further the group $\Pi$ is isomorphic to $P/Q$, hence it is abelian and its action on $W_a$ is given by an automorphism of the Dynkin diagram; see Planches I--IX in~\cite{bourbaki}.
+We denote $t_\la$ where $\la\in P$ the translation by $\la$ in $W_e$.